Soil and Water Resources Conservation Act (RCA)

 RCA Data Sources

 New!
 The RCA interactive data viewer now includes reports for each mandatory conservation program in the 2008 Farm Bill.
 These reports cover fiscal years 2009-2012, and include state level data on obligations, contracts, and easements, as well as conservation practices applied by resource concern.
 Includes reports, maps, and downloadable data files.
-Coming soon, State, Regional, and National conservation reports will be updated with fiscal year 2012 data.
+State, Regional, and National conservation reports have been updated with fiscal year 2012 data.

 RCA Related Publications